Modelling the Proliferation of Terrorism via Diffusion and Contagion: Introduction

-The balance of this paper is structured as follows: in Section 2 the model is derived as a Bayesian hierarchical model for the convolution of a Poisson and negative-binomial processes.
-Section 3 presents details of the application of the model to multiple data sets, and in Section 4 results are presented.
-Section 5 contains a discussion of the results and their interpretation.
+The balance of this paper is structured as follows: Section 2 derives a Bayesian hierarchical model, incorporating diffusion and contagion components, for the convolution of a Poisson and negative-binomial processes.
+Section 3 provides the computational details of the model.
+Section 4 presents the results of applying the model to multiple data sets.
+Section 5 concludes with a discussion of the results and their interpretation.